Volkmann ischemic contracture

 The more severe the contracture, the worse the function of the hand and wrist.
 In severe cases, the hand may not work at all, and you may have a loss of sensation (feeling) in the area.

-Contact your health care provider for an appointment if you have had an injury to your elbow or forearm and have developed swelling, numbness, and continued pain.
+Contact your health care provider for an appointment if you have had an injury to your elbow or forearm and have developed swelling, numbness, and pain keeps getting worse.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.